tomvita/MyNXCheats/Bayonetta 3/readme.md

 ### Look for code that access the HP address
 Rstickclick to goto memory explorer
 ![memory explorer on HP](https://user-images.githubusercontent.com/68505331/198767629-c3981464-8d1b-4c79-b570-1ecd1b460919.jpg)
-ZL+Dpadup to goto gen2 menu "+" to attach, R to start the watch
+ZL+Dpadup to goto gen2 menu, "+" to attach, R to start the watch
 ![gen2 on HP target](https://user-images.githubusercontent.com/68505331/198767669-c2695ce2-5003-4d01-be60-ee9a96519e95.jpg)
 ![gen2running](https://user-images.githubusercontent.com/68505331/198769338-ca5819e7-23af-4928-9d29-604800b13290.jpg)
 Go back to game and play a bit then go back to Breeze.